amnesiiac/amnesiiac.github.io/_posts/2023-10-21-docker-iptables-case-analysis.md

 $(host) iptables -t nat -A POSTROUTING -o br-149d732ffd90 -j MASQUERADE
 ```

-3) check forward chain, the changes are applied at the bottom:
+c) check the forward chain, the output show that the changes are applied at the bottom of this chain:

 ```text
 $(host) iptables -nvL FORWARD
 Chain FORWARD (policy ACCEPT 0 packets, 0 bytes)